insuhkim/Arch-Linux-Installation/README.md

 sudo systemctl mask systemd-rfkill.service systemd-rfkill.socket
 ```

-If it conflicts with `power-profiles-daemon`, remove it.
+> **Note:** If TLP conflicts with `power-profiles-daemon`, remove the latter.

+---

 ### Fix Audio Issues

-There's speaker issue with lenovo yoga.
+There's a speaker issue with Lenovo Yoga.
 [Audio is too loud when volume is set greater than 0 on Lenovo Yoga](https://github.com/alsa-project/alsa-lib/issues/366)
-To solve this problem, you should follow these steps.
+To solve this problem, follow these steps:

-First, in `/usr/share/alsa-card-profile/mixer/paths/analog-output.conf.common`,
-add these three lines above the `Element PCM`:
+1. In `/usr/share/alsa-card-profile/mixer/paths/analog-output.conf.common`, add these three lines above the `Element PCM`:

 ```diff
 +[Element Master]